-One of the most needed jobs is working as an HVAC technician.
+One of the number one needed careers is working as an HVAC technician.
 Learn more about what they do, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Is a Professional HVAC Technician?

 - Air conditioners